CyVerse-learning-materials/foss-2020/software_essentials/commandline.rst

         Commands treat names starting with - as options.

     3. Stick with letters, numbers, . (period or ‘full stop’), - (dash) and _ (underscore).

-        Many other characters have special meanings on the command line.
-We will learn about some of these during this lesson.
-There are special characters that can cause your command to not work as expected and can even result in data loss.

         If you need to refer to names of files or directories that have spaces or other special characters, you should surround the name in quotes ("").

 Since we’ve just created the thesis directory, there’s nothing in it yet: